Tremors and horocycle dynamics on the moduli space of translation surfaces: Atomic transverse measures

-Conversely, given a refined APD for a translation surface $q$, suppose we are given a collection of finite measures $\nu_J$ on the edges $J$ as above, satisfying the invariance property.
-Since an infinite leaf has an accumulation point in one of the $J$, by the invariance property, any atoms of the measures $\nu_J$ lie on finite leaves.
-The points of $M_q$ lying on horizontal saddle connections are not in any of the $J$'s, and thus we can reconstruct from the $\nu_J$ a transverse measure all of whose atoms (if any) are on periodic trajectories.
-The cohomology class $\beta$ corresponding to this transverse measure satisfies $\beta(E) = \sum_{J \in E} \nu_J(J)$ for any edge $E$ of the APD.
+Conversely, suppose we are given a collection of finite measures $\nu_J$ on the edges $J$ as above, satisfying the invariance property.
+Since an infinite leaf has an accumulation point in one of the $J$, by the invariance property, any atoms of the measures $\nu_J$ lie on closed horizontal leaves.
+The points of $M_q$ lying on horizontal saddle connections are not in any of the $J$'s, and thus we can reconstruct from the $\nu_J$ a transverse measure which does not charge extendable loops. \end{proof}